liferay/liferay-ide/README.md

 ## Building from source

-If you would like to build from source, use one of the two following commands:
+If you would like to build from source, use this following command:

 ```
 $ mvn clean verify -DskipTests